Frequently Asked Questions

 Application and Recruitment Process

 MSF usually provides field preparation courses for candidates before they are sent on their first assignment.
 This induction course consists of a three-day general presentation of the organisation and its internal operations.
 It will also introduce you to cross-functional team work as well as realities of the field.
-In addition, several days of specific training (medical, logistics, administrative) are provided.
+According to the needs, several days of specific training (medical, logistics, administrative) are provided.

 MSF will organise and pay for a project-specific briefing in Geneva, immediately before you leave for your assignment.
-Further briefings are then organised in the mission, at the Coordination and field levels.
+Further briefings are then organized in the mission, at the Coordination and field levels.

 We are unable to place couples together for their first postings, as individuals are matched to specific vacancies across the world based on their skills.
 It can also be difficult to place a couple in the same place at the same time even when they have experience with MSF because vacancies become available at different times.
 Security and housing conditions also make it difficult for couples or families to be posted in the field.

 Read as much as possible about MSF and our work and discuss your motivation with friends and relatives or people who already have experience of humanitarian work.
-MSF Switzerland also strongly encourages you to attend one of our regular information sessions to get a full picture of what we do and how we operate, and decide whether MSF is the right organisation for you.
+MSF Switzerland also strongly encourages you to attend one of our regular information sessions, online or in presence, to get a full picture of what we do and how we operate, and decide whether MSF is the right organisation for you.
 In any case, we recommend that you carefully read the Working with us pages of our website, which will help you prepare your application.

 It is rare that MSF advertises job openings for specific countries or projects.